akuklev/akuklev/synthetic-types.md

 Functions defined in such a way are said to be structurally recursive.
 Acircularity of inductive types amounts to the property that structurally recursive functions always terminate, i.e. cannot fall into an endless loop.

-§ Defining Unbounded Integers: Inductive types with reducible constructors
+§ Defining integers: Inductive types with reducible constructors
 --------------------------------------------------------------------------

 Inductive types may have structurally recursive reducible constructors.
 These generalize reducible constructors of variant types, that were introduced in [#Variant_Types_with_bundled_operations].
 Let us define some bundled operations for `Nat` to provide a solid example: